 - tenor – sung above the lead; a light, sweet pure tone that will complement but not overpower the lead voice.

 - lead– the melody sung in the range between A below middle C, and C above middle C.

 - baritone – same range as lead but is sung above and below the lead.

 - bass – a rich, mellow voice; able to sing the E flat below middle C.

-Rehearsals are generally held every Tuesday at 7pm at the “Little Red” Schoolhouse across from Anderson Elementary School, 10040 Cottonwood Road.
+Again, rehearsals for now are at the newer Anderson Elementary School, 10040 Cottonwood Road across from the old “Little Red Schoolhouse.
 You can view a map of the location.

 For more information, please contact us!